stevenvanzelst/Alice/README.md

 # Alice

-## Overview
+# Overview

-This educational software demonstrates how to create a simple keylogger and browser history tracker in Python.
-It captures keystrokes, logs browser history, and sends the collected data via email.
-The code is designed for educational purposes only, to help you understand the concepts of file handling, email communication, and the use of Python libraries.
+This Python-based keylogger tool captures keystrokes and browser history, providing an educational demonstration of how to log user interactions on a computer.
+The keylogger saves captured keystrokes to a text file and retrieves browser history, sending both as email attachments at regular intervals.
+Designed for learning purposes, this tool illustrates file handling, email communication, and the use of Python libraries. **Please use responsibly and ethically, ensuring compliance with privacy laws and regulations.**
 **Important:** This software should only be used in a legal and ethical manner, such as on your own devices or with explicit permission from users.

 ## Features